The history and mass content of cluster galaxies in the EAGLE simulation: Quantifying mass loss in observations

-It is common among observational studies to attempt to quantify the mass loss in satellite galaxies by comparing their subhalo-to-stellar mass ratio with that of a sample of central galaxies with matching properties, usually stellar mass \citep[e.g.,][]{Kumar2022}.
+It is common among observational studies to attempt to quantify mass loss in satellite galaxies by comparing their subhalo-to-stellar mass ratio with that of a sample of central galaxies with matching properties, usually stellar mass \citep[e.g.][]{Kumar2022}.
 Under the assumption (justified, as we have seen) that stellar mass is much more stable than dark matter to mass loss, differences in the SHSMR between the two samples are taken as indication of mass loss.
-For instance, \cite{Wang2023} defined a stripping fraction as $\tau_\mathrm{strip}=1-\msub/m_\mathrm{central}$, i.e., assuming $m_\mathrm{central}=\msub^\mathrm{max}$ at fixed stellar mass, using the central SHSMR from \cite{Shan2017} to obtain $m_\mathrm{central}$.
+For instance, \cite{Wang2023} defined a stripping fraction as $\tau_\mathrm{strip}=1-\msub/m_\mathrm{central}$, i.e. assuming $m_\mathrm{central}=\msub^\mathrm{max}$ at fixed stellar mass, using the central SHSMR from \cite{Shan2017} to obtain $m_\mathrm{central}$.
 Alternatively, \cite{Niemiec2017} defined $\tau_\mathrm{strip}=1 - \msub^\mathrm{inner}/\msub^\mathrm{outer}$, where $\msub^\mathrm{inner}$ and $\msub^\mathrm{outer}$ correspond to the mean masses of subhaloes in the inner and outer regions of clusters, respectively.

 As we have seen, stellar mass can increase quite significantly after infall.
-This means that the timescales for dark matter mass and stellar mass build-up in satellite galaxies are different, with maximal stellar mass attained typically 4 Gyr after maximal dark matter mass.
+This means that the timescales for dark matter mass and stellar mass build-up in satellite galaxies are different, with maximum stellar mass attained typically 4 Gyr after maximum dark matter mass.
 Therefore, the points of comparison for dark matter loss and stellar mass loss are different.
 On the other hand, stellar mass generally contributes a small fraction of the total mass, even for heavily stripped subhaloes, so the stellar mass increase makes little difference for the overall amount of mass lost due to stripping.

-With the aim of providing an anchor for observational results such as the lensing measurements discussed in \Cref{s:intro}, here we evaluate how does the total, true mass loss compare to $\tau_\mathrm{strip}$.
+With the aim of providing an anchor for observational results such as the lensing measurements discussed in \Cref{s:segregation}, here we evaluate how the total true mass loss compares to $\tau_\mathrm{strip}$.
 We calculate this mass loss bias as